Rahway, New Jersey: Geography

 The Rahway River travels through Rahway, entering from Clark at Rahway River Parkway.
 The river receives the waters of Robinsons Branch at Elizabeth Avenue between West Grand Avenue and West Main Street, and then receives the waters of the South Branch at East Hazlewood Avenue and Leesville Avenue.
-The river leaves Rahway at the city limits of Linden and Woodbridge before flowing into the Arthur Kill.
+The river leaves Rahway at the city limits of Linden and Woodbridge Township before flowing into the Arthur Kill.

 Unincorporated communities, localities and place names located partially or completely within the city include Inman Heights and North Rahway.